-Managing Application Processes
+Managing App Processes

-By using a Procfile, either checked in to your application or provided via the CLI you can specify the name of the type
+By using a Procfile, either checked into your application or provided via the CLI, you can specify the name of the process type and the application command that should run.
+To spawn other process types, use drycc scale <ptype>=<n> to scale those types accordingly.

 Default Process Types